-Revenue is recognised to the extent that the company has transferred the significant risks and rewards of cwnership of goods to the buyer, or has rendered services under an agreement provided the amount of revenue can be measured reliably and it is probable that economic benefits associated with the transaction will flow to the company.
+Revenue is recognised to the extent that the company has transferred the significant risks and rewards of ownership of goods to the buyer, or has rendered services under an agreement provided the amount of revenue can be measured reliably and it is probable that economic benefits associated with the transaction will flow to the company.
 Revenue is measured at the fair value of the consideration received or receivable, excluding sales taxes and discounts.

-Interest is recognised, in profit or loss, using the effective interest rate method.
+Interest is recognised in surplus or deficit using the effective interest rate method.